 - Michelle Laytner

-Michelle Laytner has led classes in Central Park: 93rd and CPW (Manhattan, New York), Central Park: 84th and CPW (Manhattan, New York), Morningside Park - 114th St (Manhattan, New York), Riverside Park Crab Apple Grove (Manhattan, New York), and Central Park: 100th and North (Manhattan, New York).
+Michelle Laytner has led classes in Central Park: 93rd and CPW (Manhattan, New York), Central Park: 84th and CPW (Manhattan, New York), Morningside Park - 114th St (Manhattan, New York), Riverside Park Crab Apple Grove (Manhattan, New York), Central Park: 100th and North (Manhattan, New York), and Central Park: West 100th Street (Manhattan, New York).